 Tentative Lecture Schedule: The following represents a tentative schedule of lectures and examination material for this semester.
-Tentative exam dates are specified in bold.
+Tentative exam weeks are specified in bold.
 The exact dates of the four midterm exams will be announced in class.
 All due date of homework assignments are available directly on its website.
 You will be responsible for checking them and completing them by the due dates.
 "As the instructor for this course, I reserve the right to adjust this schedule in any way that serves the educational needs of the students enrolled in this course - Seiichiro Tanizaki".
-The exam dates listed are tentative and, therefore, might be changed.
-You will be responsible to appear at the exact exam dates: no make-up exam will be given (See the Makeup Exam Policy in this syllabus).
-Note that the Final Exam is scheduled for Wednesday, May 10, 2017 from 5:30 to 8:00 PM.
+Note that the Final Exam is scheduled for Wednesday, December 12 from 5:30 to 8:00 PM.
 Make sure to save this date because no make-up final exam will be given.

-Month Date Lecture Material (Reading Assignments) January 17, 19 Course Orientation and begin Chapter 1 "Introduction to the Study of Chemistry".
-24, 26 Chapter 2 "Atoms, Molecules, and Ions".
-Jan/Feb 31, 2 Chapter 3 "Stoichiometry".
-Exam 1 on Chapters, 1, 2 and 3.
-February 7, 9 Chapter 4 "Reactions in Aqueous Solutions".
-14, 16 Finish Chapter 4.
-21, 23 Chapter 5 "Gases".
-Feb/March 28, 2 Exam 2 on Chapters 4 and 5.
-March 7,9 Chapter 6 "Thermochemistry".
-14, 16 Spring Vacation: Classes do not meet.
-21, 23 Chapter 7 "The Electronic Structure of Atoms".
-28, 30 Finish Chapter 7.
-April 4, 6 Exam 3 on Chapters 6 and 7.
-Chapter 8 "Introduction to Chemical Bonding".
-11, 13 Finish Chapter 8.
-18, 20 Chapter 9 "Molecular Shapes and Polarity".
-25, 27 Finish Chapter 9.
+Month Date Lecture Material (Reading Assignments) August 23 Course Orientation and begin Chapter 1 "Introduction to the Study of Chemistry."
+28, 30 Chapter 2 "Atoms, Molecules, and Ions."
+September 4, 6 Chapter 3 "Stoichiometry."
+11 , 13 Exam 1 on Chapters 1, 2 and 3.
+Chapter 4 "Reactions in Aqueous Solutions."
+18, 20 Finish Chapter 4.
+25, 27 Chapter 5 "Gases."
+October 2, 4 Finish Chapter 5.
+Chapter 6 "Thermochemistry."
+9 , 11 Exam 2 on Chapters 4 and 5.
+16, 18 Finish Chapter 6.
+23, 25 Chapter 7 "The Electronic Structure of Atoms."
+Oct/Nov 30, 1 Finish Chapter 7.
+November 6 , 8 Exam 3 on Chapters 6 and 7.
+Chapter 8 "Introduction to Chemical Bonding."
+13, 15 Finish Chapter 8.
+Chapter 9 "Molecular Shapes and Polarity".
+20, 22 Finish Chapter 9.
+Thanksgiving Holidays.
+Nov/Dec 27, 29 Begin Chapter 10.
 Exam 4 on Chapters 8 and 9.
-May 2, 4 Chapter 10 "Valence Bond Theory and Molecular Orbital Theory".
-10 Comprehensive Departmental Final Examination.
+December 4 Chapter 10 "Valence Bond Theory and Molecular Orbital Theory".
+12 Comprehensive Departmental Final Examination.